 Though we can’t quickly change these risk factors the moment we face patients with fragile veins, there are still effective ways to make IV insertion possible.
 Whether you’re a novice or an expert, you have to remember that fragile veins are one of the toughest challenges you can ever face as an IV therapy nurse.
 But to help you surpass this challenge, I’ve listed five simple tips to make IV insertion in fragile veins a piece of cake for you:

-1. Avoid using torniquet as much as possible.
+1. Say NO to tourniquet as much as possible.

 2. Use the smallest catheter available.

-5. Provide the patient useful health education to improve his condition.
+5. Provide health education to improve patient’s condition.

-As a patient advocate and educator, it is the nurse’s responsibility to provide patients valuable information that will definitely help to improve their condition in the long run.
+As a patient advocate and educator, a nurse should provide patients with valuable information that will definitely help to improve their condition in the long run.
 Use of moisturizers, avoiding excessive sun exposure, eating a balanced diet rich in protein, and adequate fluid intake are just some of the helpful information a nurse can impart to her patients.

-IV insertion for patients with fragile veins seem to be a very daunting task but with greater practice and exposure with these types of challenges, a nurse can surely get the fulfillment from a job well done.
-It is our responsibility of nurses to improve our craft for the betterment of the profession and the health condition of the society as a whole.
-It takes time but no one said it’s impossible to achieve.
-Good luck!
+IV insertion for patients with fragile veins seem to be a very daunting task, but with practice and enough exposure to these types of challenges, a nurse can surely get the fulfillment from a job well done.